eyshah/Boardmeetings/README.md

 ![code1](https://user-images.githubusercontent.com/69476214/96037297-8e796580-0e5d-11eb-8614-246e9e8e89b8.PNG)

-__Import the csv module/ opens the csv file to "r" read function, Variable created to store the file in, final command will print the rows as an output from the "csv_rfile"__

-import csv

-with open("C:/Users/Ayesha's laptop/PycharmProjects/try-22/boardmeetingnew.csv","r") as csv_rfile:

-    to_extract = csv.reader(csv_rfile)

-    for row in csv_rfile:

-	print(row)

 "Run- Excecute selction in python console"

 By applying this code within python allowed it to open and read your csv file.

  # CODE 2A WRITE THE SAME CSV FILE CHANGING THE DILIMITER

 # imports the required csv module
 import csv